use-r-carlvogt/use-r-carlvogt.github.io/prochains-lunchs/index.md

 **(Almost always) first Tuesday, each month, 12h15-13h30**

-**Due to the sanitary situation, the talks will be presented both online via Zoom and in presence at UniMail.
+**Due to the sanitary situation, the talks will be presented both online via Zoom and in person at UniMail.
 If you intend to be present, you need to register first [here](https://shiny.samorso.ch/rlunch/) and wear a mask.**

 ## Next R-lunches